 Kubernetes Hands-On - Deploy Microservices to the AWS Cloud

-- Run Kubernetes in AWS using the Kops management tool
+- Run Kubernetes in AWS using either EKS or Kops

 - Monitor a live Kubernetes cluster using Prometheus and Grafana